ibireme/yyjson/doc/API.md

 yyjson_doc_free(doc); // do nothing
 ```

-But if you are sure that a value is non-null and the type is matched, you can use the `unsafe` prefix API to avoid the null check.
+However, if you are certain that a value is non-null and matches the expected type, you can use the `unsafe` prefix API to avoid the null check.

 For example, when iterating over an array or object, the value and key must be non-null:
 ```c